State Loan Repayment Program (SLRP) non-federal entities (NFEs)/grantees must remain in compliance with all program requirements.

 - Provide your Data Universal Numbering System (DUNS) number on every application.

 Submit Grantee Reports

-You must submit grant performance and final reports online through the Health Resources and Services Administration (HRSA) Electronic Handbooks (EHBs).
+You must submit grant performance and final reports online through the HRSA Electronic Handbooks (EHBs).

-For registration assistance, use the EHBs’ FAQs and Resources.
+For registration assistance, use the EHBs’ Registration and User Accounts FAQs.

 Develop Participant Contracts

-You are responsible for developing participant contracts that adhere to SLRP contract requirements.
+You are responsible for developing participant contracts.
+They must follow SLRP contract requirements.

-We advise you to consult with your legal counsel when developing the terms and conditions in the contract.
+We advise you to consult with your legal counsel when you create the terms and conditions in the contract.